-Data Summary

-At each AL, high quality photographs were taken that can be used to generate panoramas and photosimulations, GPS points were taken, and landscape character data was recorded.
-Viewsheds of the different project components have been generated using GIS models that aided in informed selection of ALs to best analyze the project.
+At each AL, high quality photographs were obtained in order to create panoramas used to display baseline conditions and develop photosimulations of project features.
+GPS data were collected at each location, and landscape character data were recorded.
 As of October 11, 2013 the visual resources team has stitched approximately 60% of the panoramas from the raw photographs taken in the field.
 The panoramas will be used to generate photo simulations for assessing potential impacts to visual resources.
 The panoramas from the different ALs are currently being analyzed and summarized for existing landscape character, scenic attractiveness, and scenic integrity to establish baseline conditions for assessing potential impacts.
 Some general statistics were run on the ALs to understand the distribution of the data collected and ensure it is properly distributed throughout the study area in order to best facilitate a well-rounded, complete analysis.

 In The distribution of ALs by land ownership is shown in table 2 below.